solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 The wallet endpoint should attempt to simulate the transactions provided by data and present them to the user for approval (if applicable).
-If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private key for the authorized account, and return the signed transactions to the dapp endpoint.
+If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private key for the authorized account, and return the signatures (and optionally the signed transactions) to the dapp endpoint.

 #### sign_and_send_transaction